robocorp/example-ie-mode-edge/README.md

 # Selenium browser automation with Edge in Internet Explorer mode

-This robot demonstrates how run your Edge browser on a Windows machine in IE mode.
+This robot demonstrates how to run your Edge browser on a Windows machine in IE mode.
 This is useful for web apps that cannot run in other browsers (like Chromium Edge or Chrome) due to compatibility issues.